17 Best Places to Visit in California

 The Disneyland Resort amusement park is the main tourist draw of Anaheim.
 However, this sunny Southern California city (about 30 miles from Los Angeles) offers plenty of other attractions.

-Families with kids will enjoy the Knott's Berry Farm theme park (located six miles from Anaheim) and the playground at Yorba Regional Park, a landscaped 140-acre green space with picnic areas and hiking/biking paths.
+If you're traveling with kids, be sure to visit the Knott's Berry Farm theme park (located six miles from Anaheim) and the playground at Yorba Regional Park, a landscaped 140-acre green space with picnic areas and hiking/biking paths.

 Anaheim has several noteworthy destinations for dining, including the Anaheim GardenWalk near Disneyland, the Food Hall at the Anaheim Packing House, and the palm tree-lined Center Street Promenade.

-For those who want to get some fresh air, the 58-acre Oak Canyon Nature Center in eastern Anaheim has four miles of scenic hiking trails nestled in coastal canyons, oak woodlands, and scrub-covered rolling hills.
+For fresh air and inspiring scenery, head to the 58-acre Oak Canyon Nature Center in eastern Anaheim has four miles of scenic hiking trails nestled in coastal canyons, oak woodlands, and scrub-covered rolling hills.

 The redwood forests of Humboldt County